hov1417/picotcpls/README.md

 #### Multipath

 Multipath can be seamlessly enabled by opening streams on different destinations of the same TCPLS connection.
-There is two multipath mode.
+There is two multipath modes.
 One that gives a global ordering for all stream data, such that you can schedule your application data in any stream.